AxisCommunications/acap-documentation/docs/get-started/set-up-developer-environment/set-up-device.md

 [![Password security confirmation check](https://www.axis.com/axistube/a5771bce93e200c36f7cd9dfd0e5deaa/38116/640/640.mp4_001.jpg)](https://youtu.be/yZkKTrGelao)

 1. Type a password.
-Follow the instructions about secure passwords.
-See [Secure passwords](#secure-passwords).
+Follow the instructions about secure passwords, see [Set a secure password](#set-a-secure-password).
 2. Retype the password to confirm the spelling.
 3. Click **Create login**.
 The password has now been configured.